OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Determining and Sharing Location

 Foursquare deals with location, so in order to work, Foursquare needs to know your location.
 Whenever you open and use/interact with the Foursquare app on your mobile device or go to Foursquare.com, we use the location information from your mobile device or browser (e.g., latitude and longitude) to tailor the Foursquare experience to your current location (i.e., we’ll show you a list of nearby locations, friends and tips).
 This information is NOT shared with others.
-Also, if you use Radar to receive notifications of tips/friends/etc., near you, the Foursquare app will, from time to time, tell us about your device’s location so that we can inform you of things of interest near you even if you are not directly interacting with the application.
+Also, Foursquare uses your mobile device’s ‘background location’ (formerly known as ‘Radar’) to provide the service, including to send you notifications of tips/friends/interesting things etc. near you.
+If you have ‘background location’ turned on, the Foursquare app will, from time to time, tell us about your device’s location even if you are not directly interacting with the application.

 Your location data is ONLY shared with others when you proactively decide to "check in" to tell Foursquare you’re at a particular place or, if you have turned on ‘check-in by friends,’ when your friend mentions you in his or her check in.
 The location information shared with a "check in" is the location information of that place.
 Each of your Foursquare check-ins is saved to your "Check-in History," which allows you to look back at all the locations you have checked in since you created your Foursquare account.
 You can delete any or all of your check-ins from the check-in details page on the Foursquare website and Foursquare app.
 If for some reason you ever decide to delete your Foursquare account, your entire check-in history will be removed from our database.